 A club may appeal against the withdrawing of a certificate.
 Appeals must be made to the local Magistrates' Court within 21 days of the decision appealed.

 How can I make a complaint?

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form of a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, Consumer Direct will give you advice (see link at bottom of this page).
-From outside the UK contact the UK European Consumer Centre (see link at the bottom of this page).
+If that has not worked, if you are located in the UK, Consumer Direct will give you advice (see link on this page).
+From outside the UK contact the UK European Consumer Centre (see link on this page).

 A club member may request a review of the certificate.
 The local licensing authority will give reasons for their response to the application in a notice.

 Appeals against the decision of a review can be made.

 Appeals must be made to the local Magistrates' court within 21 days of the decision appealed.